About Arts and Social Sciences

 The support to succeed

 Excel in small class sizes and with personalised support.
-JCU is independently rated for providing excellent student support above the national averageˆ.
+JCU was independently awarded five stars for providing excellent student support and learning resources^ and ranked above the national average*.

 Expand employability opportunities.
 JCU students gain valuable communication and creative thinking skills, applicable to various career pathways.